DerickDodzi/alx-system_engineering-devops/0x00-shell_basics/README.md

-Printa the absolute pathname of the current working directory
+Prints the absolute pathname of the current working directory